 As therapists working with children, adolescents and families, we understand that rapport building and a therapuetic relationship between the client and the psychologist is essential.
 Psycholgists at ACPC have strong skills in rapport building with children and adolescents to help them feel more at ease during their initial consult and during following sessions.

-At ACPC, the child/ adolescent is usually matched with the most suitable clinician/ psychologist in terms of skills and experience as well as in terms of personality.
+At ACPC Psychology, the child/ adolescent is usually matched with the most suitable clinician/ psychologist in terms of skills and experience as well as in terms of personality.
 The majority of children and adolescents feel less anxious following their first meeting with the psychologist.
-However, should you have any concerns about the rapport or if you wish to change clinicians, please do not hesitate to contact the principal psychologist via phone or email.
+However, should you have any concerns about the rapport or if you wish to change clinicians, please do not hesitate to contact our administration staff for reallocation or to further discuss with the principal psychologist.